- Loan Information

 Loans are borrowed funds that must be repaid.
 Many undergraduate students take advantage of loans to help finance their education.
 Some loans provide low- or no-interest options, and some do not need to be repaid until six months after graduation.
 Federal loan programs offer a secure borrowing option even in today's uncertain economy.

 Your financial aid award will detail your Federal Loan eligibility only if you filed the Free Application for Federal Student Aid (FAFSA).

 Detailed information regarding the federal loan program for the 2016-2017 academic year is illustrated below.
 Loan interest rates effective July 1, 2016.
-Loan origination fees effective October 1, 2015.
+Loan origination fees effective until October 1, 2016.

 Preparatory Coursework or Teacher Certification